Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: Introduction

 From the earliest contributions to the present day, the statistical methodology for designing and executing clinical trials has been dominated by frequentist ideas, most notably, on testing a precise hypothesis of "no effect difference" against an alternative, using a fixed sample size, and applying a pre-specified significance level to control for Type 1 error, as a means to guard against false positives in long term.
 An important drawback of this basic form of the standard methodology is that the design does not include the possibility of interim analyses during the trial.
 Particularly in exploratory studies during Phase II aimed at finding effective treatments from among a number of experimental candidates it is natural look for extended designs that allow the execution of the trial to be modified based on the results from interim analyses.
 For example, such results could provide reasons for terminating the accrual of additional patients to some treatments for lack of efficacy or, if the opposite is true, for allocating more patients to the treatments that turned out more successful.
 Allowing for earlier dissemination of such findings may then also benefit the patient population at large.

-The need to adapt the execution of trials based on results from interim analyses has led to the development of group sequential methods and corresponding extensive literature.
-An authoritative presentation of the area is provided in the monograph \textcite{d9aeaab36017460aa28e3461d3310ffe}.
-For recent reviews on adaptive methods from the perspective of classical inference see, e.g., \textcite{chang2016adaptive} and \textcite{Pallmann2018}.
-While such methods allow for greater flexibility in designing trials, they continue to emphasize the importance of controlling the probability of Type 1 error.
+These motivations have led to the development of a whole spectrum of adaptive trial designs, and of corresponding methods for the statistical analysis of such data.
+An authoritative presentation of group sequential methods is provided in the monograph \textcite{d9aeaab36017460aa28e3461d3310ffe}.
+More general reviews of adaptive clinical trial designs, from the perspective of classical inference, can be found in, e.g., \textcite{chow2008adaptive}, \textcite{mahajan2010adaptive}, \textcite{chow2014adaptive}, \textcite{chang2016adaptive}, \textcite{Pallmann2018} and \textcite{atkinson2019randomised}.
+While such adaptive designs allow for greater flexibility in the running of actual trials, their assessment is usually based on selected frequentist performance measures.
 In the standard version, interim analyses are planned before the trial is started, and need then to be accounted for, due to the consequent multiple testing, in computing the probability of Type 1 error.
 Although such rigid form of planning can be relaxed when employing the so-called alpha spending functions (e.g., \textcite{pocock1977group}, \textcite{o1979multiple}, \textcite{demets1994interim}), looking into the data before reaching the pre-planned end of the trial carries a cost either in terms of an inflated probability of Type 1 error or, if that is fixed, in a reduced power of the test to detect meaningful differences between the considered treatments.

 These classical approaches in the design and execution of clinical trials have been challenged from both foundational and practical perspectives.
 Important early contributions include, e.g., \textcite{thompson1933likelihood}, \textcite{Flhler1983BayesianAT}, \textcite{berry1985interim}, \textcite{SPIEGELHALTER19868}, \textcite{ berger1988statistical}, \textcite{spiegelhalter1994bayesian} and \textcite{Thall1994}; for a brief historical account and a large number of references, see \textcite{Grieve2016IdleTO}.
 Comprehensive expositions of the topic are provided in the monographs \textcite{spiegelhalter2004bayesian}, \textcite{berry} and \textcite{yuan2017bayesian}.